 Optimization of Prices on Individual Products

-Models’ Visualisation for Quick Opportunities Identification
+Models’ Visualisation To Quickly Identify Opportunities

 Products with similar value and set of features ‘stick together’ in a buyer's perception in clusters or segments.
 Shoppers are very specific about the minimum, average and maximum price they are ready to pay for products representing each specific segment.

 Price optimization algorithms group products within a category into 'clusters,' the centers and external borders of which are visible on the chart.
 This graph immediately determines which price segment a particular product belongs to, and the price variations interval which is ‘safe’ for sales.

 The price optimization formula and visualization, data about product sales and median price by product, by period (by day, week, or month) for the past year is needed.

 ‘Magic’ price points